$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Local trajectories method

-If the number of orbits is {finite}, then the local trajectories family is sufficient. \end{theorem}
+If the number of orbits is {finite}, then the bound on the norms of the inverse elements always holds, so that $b\in \B$ is invertible if, and only if, $\pi_{\omega}(b)$ is invertible in $B(\ell^{2}(G,H_{\omega}))$,} for all $\omega \in \Omega$.
+In this case, local trajectories family is said to be \emph{sufficient}.

 A crucial step in the proof of the above criterion is that the local trajectory family is always injective over $\cA$, that is, $\pi(\cA)\cong \cA$.
-This result relies on the structure of {pure states} of $\cA$ as in \eqref{pure}, we give here a short proof for completeness (see also Section 4).
+This result relies on the structure of {pure states} of $\cA$ as in \eqref{pure}, we give here a short proof for completeness (see also \cite{Karlovich_OTAA17} for a direct proof of the equality of norms).